qbead/qbeadWebsite/content/book/troubleshoot.md

 (even an inanimate object who can give no feedback like a rubber duck) you can sometimes better spot the problem.
 Remember that computers do not solve problems on their own; they require a very specific set of instructions to follow.
 So, you'll need to make sure your instructions are clear!

-Arduino also has lots of helpful online resources you can find in your favorite search engine - while this won't help you with specific SpinWheel commands, you can learn a lot about general Arduino programming by looking through all of the past troubleshooting tips and tricks generated by other Arduino users.
+There are lots of helpful online resources for Arduino that you can find using your favorite search engine - while this won't help you with specific SpinWheel commands, you can learn a lot about general Arduino programming by looking through all of the past troubleshooting tips and tricks generated by other Arduino users.